wp-plugins/custom-post-type-ui/readme.txt

 Tags: custom post types, CMS, post, types, post type, cck, taxonomy, tax Requires at least: 3.0
 Tested up to: 3.0
-Stable tag: 0.5.2
+Stable tag: 0.6

 Admin UI for creating custom post types and custom taxonomies in WordPress

 == Description ==

-This plugin provides an easy to use interface to create and administer custom post types in WordPress.
-Plugin can also create custom taxonomies.
+This plugin provides an easy to use interface to create and administer custom post types and taxonomies in WordPress.
 This plugin is created for WordPress 3.0.

-You can easily install WP 3.0 beta using the WordPress Beta Tester plugin located here: http://wordpress.org/extend/plugins/wordpress-beta-tester/

 Below is a short example video showing Custom Post Type UI in action!
 [vimeo http://vimeo.com/10187055]